 TF is the process by which terrorists (individuals or legal entities) are funded to carry out a specific terrorist acts or those of an organization, group or person engaged in that purpose.
 Illicit conduct involves the receipt, collection or provision of funds, whether originating from legitimate or illegitimate sources, for the use of those who engage in such activities.

-The scope of the Company in implementing the MLP/CFT Handbook is to mitigate the adverse effects of criminal economic activities and to promote the transparency, integrity and stability of financial markets, as well as to preserve the applicability of the Maltese jurisdiction to the monitoring of of any request of a client who presents irregular patterns of behavior.
+The scope of the Company in implementing the MLP/CFT Manual is to mitigate the adverse effects of criminal economic activities and to promote the transparency, integrity and stability of financial markets, as well as to preserve the applicability of the Maltese jurisdiction to the monitoring of any request of a client who presents irregular patterns of behavior.

 In order to reduce the possibility of the Company being used as a means of money laundering or for financing terrorism, it must obey the following measures: